aernesto/IndieK/VISION.md

 (or outside) items to an existing or new topic.

-Similarly, drawing a line triggers the question of creating an undirected link between to topics, or between two items.
+Similarly, drawing a line triggers the question of creating an undirected link between two topics, or between two items.
 And an arrow triggers the same question for a directed link.

 Links can be labeled and grouped.
 Their appearance can be changed,